AaronWard/covidify/README.md

 **Daily Recoveries**

-A count for new recovories recorded on that given date, does not take past confirmations into account.
+A count for new recovories recorded on that given date, does not take past recoveries into account.
 ![alt text](./reports/images/new_recoveries_trendline.jpg "Current trend of confirmed cases")

 ## Additional information and thanks